The next deadline for grant applications will be January 17, 2020.

 Grantees whose projects with the Program are not yet completed will NOT be considered for funding of new projects until a manuscript for the current project has been accepted by a publisher.

 Program awards are given only to individuals, not to institutions.
 Program funds will not be awarded to institutions or to a third party designated as a replacement.
+Fees or deductions for "overhead assessments" by institutions or agencies designated as the financial recipient are not encompassed by the terms of the grant and must be covered by the grant recipient or another source.

 Awards will be made up to $30,000.00 USD per grantee, per year.
 Each grantee has the option either to accept the grant money personally, and thereby to be responsible for the taxes, or to establish an account with an institution or sponsoring agency.